juxor/afaq/markdown/secH4.md

 did not necessitate the same authoritarian social relationships as exist under
 capitalism:

-> _ "Of course in every large collective undertaking, a division of labour, technical management, administration, etc., is necessary.
-But authoritarians clumsily play on words to produce a **raison d'tre** for government out of the very real need for the organisation of work.
+> _"Of course in every large collective undertaking, a division of labour, technical management, administration, etc., is necessary.
+But authoritarians clumsily play on words to produce a **raison d'être** for government out of the very real need for the organisation of work.
 Government . . . is the concourse of individuals who have had, or have seized, the right and the means to make laws and to oblige people to obey; the administrator, the engineer, etc., instead are people who are appointed or assume the responsibility to carry out a particular job and do so.
-Government means the delegation of power, that is the abdication of initiative and sovereignty of all into the hands of a few;
-administration means the delegation of work, that is tasks given and received, free exchange of services based on free agreement. . .
+Government means the delegation of power, that is the abdication of initiative and sovereignty of all into the hands of a few; administration means the delegation of work, that is tasks given and received, free exchange of services based on free agreement. . .
 Let one not confuse the function of government with that of administration, for they are essentially different, and if today the two are often confused, it is only because of economic and political privilege."_ [**Op.
 Cit.**, pp. 41-2]

 For a given task, co-operation and joint activity may be required by its very nature.
 Take, for example, a train network.
 The joint activity of numerous